 If you're en route to Ocean City or Dewey beach, a Vanderwende's pit stop is a must.
 Every flavor from the Cappuccino Crunch to Annie's Apple Pie is hand-crafted in their dairy farm.
 If you've got a few minutes to spare, grab a seat on the bench a la mode and watch the grazing cows out front.

-The Magic Cow (Davie, Florida)
+FLORIDA: The Magic Cow in Davie

 Whether your primary source of energy is caffeine or sugar, Scream'n Nuts has you covered with affogato and a plethora of both frozen and piping hot treats.
-Grab a fresh-out-the-oven doughnut cone topped with your go-to flavor or recharge with a doughnut pudding drizzled with salted caramel and adorned with a refreshing scoop.
+Grab a fresh-out-the-oven doughnut cone topped with your go-to flavor, or recharge with a doughnut pudding drizzled with salted caramel and adorned with a refreshing scoop.

-One Aloha Shave Ice (Kailua-Kona, Hawaii)
+HAWAII: One Aloha Shave Ice in Kailua-Kona

 Beat the heat on the Big Island and stop by One Aloha Shave Ice for a sweet frozen treat that's lighter than the traditional scoop.
 Try the refreshing coconut shaved ice, which features real fruity flakes throughout, or go for the exotic lychee.